What qualifications are required to instruct a pilot in an N registered aircraft based in the UK?

 Rule changes require UK residents to hold a UK licence

-A similar ruling for foreign aircraft owners resident in the UK will also apply in the UK from 21 December 2021.
-UK based aircraft owners must have a UK PPL (and optionally UK IR) to fly the aircraft within UK sovereign airspace.
+A similar ruling for foreign aircraft owners resident in the UK applied in the UK from 21 December 2021.
+UK based aircraft owners must have at least a UK PPL (and optionally UK IR) to fly the aircraft within UK sovereign airspace.

-This will lead to many N-Reg private pilots needing to hold both sets of licences and ratings, and specifically those with FAA IR will need to take a UK IR skill test if they want to continue to fly IFR in airways within the UK.
-The combination would be:
+This will lead to many N-Reg private pilots needing to hold both sets of licences and ratings, and specifically those with an FAA IR will consider taking the UK IR skill test if they want to retain privileges to fly IFR in airways within the UK.
+A valid FAA airmen certificate is required when outside UK sovereign airspace.

-- A UK licence (with IR to fly airways) within UK airspace, with UK Class 2 Medical and optionally either:
+- A UK licence (with IR to fly airways) within UK airspace, with UK Class 2 Medical with audiogram

-- A Standalone FAA licence (with FAA IR to fly airways) outside UK airspace, with FAA Class 3 Medical
+- A Standalone FAA airman certificate (with FAA IR to fly airways) outside UK airspace, with FAA Class 3 Medical

-- A Piggyback FAA licence (with FAA IR to fly airways) outside UK airspace, with either FAA Class 3 or UK Class 2 Medical
+- A Piggyback FAA airman certificate (with FAA IR to fly airways) outside UK airspace, with either FAA Class 3 or UK Class 2 Medical with audiogram

-Alternatively, a UK IRR (which should be much easier to obtain) may be sufficient.
+Alternatively, a UK PPL with IRR (which should be much easier to obtain) may provide adequate flexibility within UK airspace, especially for those living in the south.

-Residents of the UK will not require an EASA licence to fly N-Reg in Europe.
+Residents of the UK will not require an EASA licence to fly N-Reg in Europe but must have a valid FAA licence.

-A Personal Medical Declaration is not valid for an N-Reg aircraft.
+A UK Personal Medical Declaration is not valid for an N-Reg aircraft.

 While within UK airspace, the UK Air Navigation Order 2016 (CAP 393) allows UK licensed pilots to exercise their privileges for non-commercial operations on any aircraft regardless of the country of registration.
 That’s particularly handy for those on the N-Reg (American) register, which some owners regard as lower cost to maintain and upgrade their aircraft.